-Director of Wee Dance / Instructor (Wee Dance, Ballet & Creative Movement) / Public Relations
+Director of Wee Dance and Teeny Tiny Dancers / Instructor / Head of Public Relations

 Katie is a native of Pineville and graduated from Pineville High School in 1993.
 She began her dance training at the age of three under the direction of Carol Swilley at Pineville Dance Academy.
 Katie later performed and competed as a company member at The Dance Experience in Pineville under the direction of Michelle Friede.
 She is a graduate of Louisiana State University at Alexandria.

 Katie's love for dance is rivaled only by her love for children.
 She has spent many years caring for and interacting with children, both as a childcare provider and as a mother.
-Katie is very excited to have the opportunity to pursue two of her greatest passions at the same time in her Wee Dance, Teeny Tiny Dancer, Tap & Ballet, and Creative Movement classes.
+Katie is very excited to have the opportunity to pursue two of her greatest passions at the same time in her Wee Dance, Teeny Tiny Dancer, and Tap & Ballet classes.

 Katie is married and the mother of one.
 In addition to dance, she teaches drama classes and drama summer camps for children ages three through six.
 She has also served on the Board of Directors for The Rapides Exploratory Education House (T.R.E.E.
 House) and Red River Dance Theatre Company.
 Katie enjoys planning camps and special events for the students at Just Dance.
 In her spare time, she enjoys traveling and reading about dance education and dance therapy, child development and psychology, herbalism, vegetarian cooking, and futuristic utopian societies with fatal flaws (dystopian fiction).